JonLerida/Cabify-Challenge/README.md

 there's a car available for them.
 Once a car is available for a group that is waiting, they should ride.

-Once they get a car assigned, they will journey until the drop off, you cannot ask them to take another car (i.e. you cannot swap them to another car to make space for another group).
+Once they get a car assigned, they will journey until the dropoff, you cannot ask them to take another car (i.e. you cannot swap them to another car to make space for another group).